How can I make it fly higher?

 Since 1959, sanctioned NAR model rocket competition has evolved into a proven method for challenging the individual to improve craftsmanship and flying skills.
 It is an activity that emphasizes patience, skill, and sportsmanship.
 Any NAR member can participate in NAR sanctioned competition.

-NAR Sections across the country host dozens of NAR Meets (a.k.a. contests, competition launches) that provide the focal point for NAR competition rocketry.
-Meets range in size from a few fliers from a local club to large, regional-scale meets drawing fliers from several states.
-The NAR holds an annual National Meet (NARAM) to bring together all NAR members and sections for a weeklong event.
+NAR Sections across the country host NAR launches that provide members the opportunity to participate in competition rocketry.
+These competitions range in size from two fliers from a local club to large meets drawing fliers from several states.
+The NAR holds an annual National Meet (NARAM) to bring together all NAR members for a weeklong event.

-Launch Windows Online lists most of the competition events currently scheduled.
-Not all meets are always listed, so it is best to contact an NAR Section near you to find out about contest activity in your area.
+Launch Windows Online lists most of the launches currently scheduled where competition events can be flown.
+Not all launches are always listed, so it is best to contact an NAR Section near you to find out about contest activity in your area.